Aleman, Texas

 Aleman is an unincorporated community in Hamilton County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 60 in 2000.

 History

 Aleman was first settled by German immigrants from Washington County.
-St. Paul's Lutheran Church held the first services in 1886 and was led by Rev. Thomas Kohn, and eventually became the center of the community.
-It was originally named Pleasant Point but was then changed to Piggtown when it moved a mile to the railroad line in 1907 and was named after Mack Pigg.
-It was then renamed Aleman, which is Spanish for “German”, and was used by Mexican railroad workers.
-A cotton gin, a blacksmith shop and a cafe also operated in the community for quite some time.
-The church remained in Aleman in 1954, as well as a store.
-A post office was established at Aleman in 1914 and remained in operation until 1943.
-The community's population was 60 from 1980 through 2000.
+The community's population was 60 in the years 1980, 1990, and 2000.

 Geography

 Aleman is located at the intersection of Farm to Market Roads 932 and 3340, 8 mi southeast of Hamilton in central Hamilton County.

 Education

 Aleman had an elementary school in 1954.
 Today the community is served by the Hamilton Independent School District.